kaapana/kaapana/docs/source/user_guide.rst

 In order to trigger a workflow on images filter the images to which you want to apply the pipeline and trigger a workflow e.g. ``collect-metadata``, ``batch processing``, ``Send x results``.

 Once Kibana has sent its request, the Airflow pipeline is triggered.
-If you navigate to Airflow via the landing page, you should see that the DAG collect-meta data is running.
+If you navigate to Airflow, you should see that the DAG collect-meta data is running.
 By clicking on the DAG you will see different processing steps, that are called ``operators``.
 In the operators, first the query of Kibana is used to download the selected images from the local PACS system DCM4CHEE to a predefined directory of the server so that the images are available for the upcoming operators (``get-input-data``), then the dicoms are anonymized (``dcm-anonmyizer``), the meta data are extracted and converted to jsons (``dcm2json``), the generated jsons are concatenated (``concatenated-metadata``), the concatenated json is send to Minio (``minio-actions-put``) and finally, the local directory is cleaned again.
 You can check out the :ref:`dev_guide_doc` to learn how to write your own DAGs.
 Also you can go to Minio to see if you find the collected meta data.

 Debugging
 ^^^^^^^^^